 DO/SPA: Chocolate Spa, Hotel Hershey.
 Luxuriate in a 15 minute patented Whipped Hot Cocoa Bath ($50).
 Awarded a U.S. patent in 2001, it’s an experience comparable to sitting in a cup of hot chocolate and the spa’s most popular treatment.
 There are dozens of various treatments including a new, edible facial and Whoopie Pie Mani-Pedi.
 Leave it to the folks at Hershey to determine all kind of ways to be immersed in the sweet stuff; dipped like fondue, wrapped like a burrito and submerged — all without a single calorie!
 Contact the Spa far in advance to secure reservation, since they fill up quickly.

 DO: Learn Falconry.
 “There’s nothing like calling a hawk and seeing this small bird getting bigger and bigger as it approaches your gloved hand,” says Master Falconer and NBC News 8 Naturalist, Jack Hubley.
 Take a 1 ½ hour lesson, then holler for your own hawk.
-Wed – Mon Memorial Day to Labor Day, Weekends in Spring and Fall, April – October, 11am- 12:30, $75 or $65 if staying in a Hershey Resort.
+Wed – Mon Memorial Day to Labor Day, Weekends in Spring and Fall, April – October, 11am- 12:30, $75 if staying in a Hershey Resort.

 What To Eat In Hershey, PA